 When individuals struggling with drug addiction enter rehabilitation programs, counseling is the foundation for success.
 The truth is that rehabilitation is a step-by-step process that never comes easily.
 The process begins with detox, which helps the body fight against the physical components associated with addiction.
 After successful rehabilitation, patients are aided by aftercare, which provides them with the tools they need to successfully complete their program and move forward with their lives.
-In the middle of these two components rests counseling, an imperative step that allows patients to understand the source of their problems in order to modify their behaviors successfully.
+In the middle of these two components rests counseling, an imperative step that patient takes is to discuss how they feel they need to change in order to help the way they feel.
 Without understanding the source of addiction, it becomes much more difficult to eliminate drug dependence from an individual’s life on a long-term basis.

 What is Counseling?

 With several types of counseling to choose from, addiction patients often attend sessions alone or in small groups during initial rehab treatment.
 These therapy sessions allow the patients to focus on the ongoing sources of the problem.
 This includes determining how much denial the patient has, and addressing coping mechanisms that can fix this.

 It is imperative that the patient and therapist work together to create a plan that is not only realistic, but that also contributes to a positive outcome.
 Patients need to be open and honest with the counselor to discuss future rehabilitation programs, techniques for returning home, and whether or not a twelve step program is the best choice.